BigQuery Sharing Features and Key Points to Remember

 Revoking subscriber permission Stops new subscriptions and discovery of Listings.
 Access to existing linked datasets continues

-Revoking subscription Stops data access to linked datasets.
-The linked dataset itself remains on the Subscriber side and requires manual deletion
+Revoking subscription Stops data access to the linked dataset.
+The linked dataset itself remains on the Subscriber side and must be manually deleted

 The subscriber permission can be granted at both Exchange and Listing levels.